-As the celebratory day of love, also known as Valentine’s Day, approaches, we’d like to reflect on the consequential side of the ridiculously over sized teddy bears, assorted chocolates, and cheesy dates.
+As the celebratory day of love, also known as Valentine’s Day, approaches, I’d like to reflect on the consequential side of the ridiculously over sized teddy bears, assorted chocolates, and cheesy dates.

 Valentine’s Day is a day of romance, and a display of your love and appreciation to the ones closet to you.
 This day would be nonexistent without people devoted to building relationships.
 We meet so many people throughout our lifetime, but how many do we actually take the time to craft a meaningful relationship with?

-Today we are sharing 10 pointers to help you restore and strengthen your relationships, whether it be with your partner, coworkers, best friends, or family members.
+Today I am sharing 10 pointers to help restore and strengthen your relationships, whether it be with your partner, coworkers, best friends, or family members.

 10 Ways to Improve your Relationships